apache/iceberg/examples/README.md

 ### Writing data to tables
 There are multiple ways of creating tables with Iceberg, including using the Hive Metastore to keep track of tables ([HiveCatalog](https://iceberg.apache.org/api-quickstart/#using-a-hive-catalog)), or using HDFS / your local file system ([HadoopTables](https://iceberg.incubator.apache.org/api-quickstart/#using-hadoop-tables)) to store the tables.
 However, it should be noted that directory tables (such as those using `HadoopTables`)  don’t support all catalog operations, like rename and therefore use the `Tables` interface instead of the `Catalog` interface.
-It should be noted that Hadoop tables _shouldn’t_ be used with file systems that do not support atomic rename as Iceberg depends on this to synchronize concurrent commits.
+It should be noted that `HadoopTables` _shouldn’t_ be used with file systems that do not support atomic rename as Iceberg depends on this to synchronize concurrent commits.
-To limit complexity, these examples create tables on your local file system using the HadoopTables class.
+To limit complexity, these examples create tables on your local file system using the `HadoopTables` class.

-To write Iceberg tables you will need to use the Iceberg API to create a `Schema` and `PartitionSpec` which you use with a Spark `DataFrameWriter` to create Iceberg an `Table`.
+To create an Iceberg `Table` you will need to use the Iceberg API to create a `Schema` and `PartitionSpec` which you use with a Spark `DataFrameWriter`.

 Code examples:
 - [Unpartitioned tables](src/test/java/WriteToUnpartitionedTableTest.java)